 In particular, the programs that automatically load are resource-intensive ones like image/video editing tools which tend to demand more system resources to run smoothly.
 So go ahead and optimize your PC startup items.

 - For Windows 8/10, you can quickly manage it via Task Manager;

 - For Windows 7 or earlier, you can rely on the MSconfig utility to do so.

 5. Clean up PC hard drive

-Though cleaning up your hard drive to free more disk space will not necessarily eliminate the frozen issues, it will reduce times of such issue.
-Also, a cleaner PC with more available disk space performs much faster than a one that is with littered or cluttered hard drive.
+Though cleaning up hard drive to free more storage will not necessarily eliminate the frozen issue, it will help reduce times of such issue.
+Also, a PC with more free disk space performs much faster than the one that is with littered or cluttered hard drive.
 To quickly clean up your computer, we recommend CleanMyPC.